-Municipality: 13 municipalities across the nation, such as Aileu Administrative Post: 67 administrative posts spread through the municipalities.
-Each municipality has one administrative post designated as the municipality's capital city Suku: village within each administrative post Aldeias: hamlets within each suku Bairos: neighbourhoods within each aldeia or suku increase both the volume and quality of specialty grade coffee production, to establish a sustainable coffee export business for the Timor-Leste economy, and improve the sustainability of coffee production in Timor-Leste by addressing three main environmental impacts in coffee processing: power consumption, water consumption and waste-water contamination, and
+Municipality: 13 municipalities across the nation, such as Aileu capital city

+Administrative Post: 67 administrative posts spread through the municipalities.
+Each municipality has one administrative post designated as the municipality's

+Suku: village within each administrative post

+Aldeias: hamlets within each suku

+Bairos: neighbourhoods within each aldeia or suku

-Project Origin is proudly in partnership with Timorese specialty coffee producers Kape Diem, Australian profit-for-purpose consultancy 1LM, and the Australian Government through the Palladium managed Business Partnership Platform (BPP) to improve and promote the coffee industry in Timor-Leste.
+Project Origin was proudly in partnership with Timorese specialty coffee producers Kape Diem, Australian profit-for-purpose consultancy 1LM, and the Australian Government through the Palladium managed Business Partnership Platform (BPP) to improve and promote the coffee industry in Timor-Leste from 2021-2024.

-The goals of this partnership are to:
+The goals of this partnership was to:

-3. build women's roles within this sector, enable their asset growth, provide training and skill development, as well as introduce steps to allowing women more recognition and ownership in their roles of coffee production.
+- 1. increase both the volume and quality of specialty grade coffee production, to establish a sustainable coffee export business for the Timor-Leste economy, and - 2. improve the sustainability of coffee production in Timor-Leste by addressing three main environmental impacts in coffee processing: power consumption, water consumption and waste-water contamination, and - 3. build women's roles within this sector, enable their asset growth, provide training and skill development, as well as introduce steps to allowing women more recognition and ownership in their roles of coffee production.

-Our partnership will see this project across three years, but Project Origin are committed to furthering these goals for longer.
+Our partnership saw this project span across three years, but Project Origin are committed to furthering these goals for longer, independantly.
 We are building direct relationships with Kape Diem and the producers they work with to establish long-term beneficial trade connections that will see Timor-Leste on the same platform as many other specialty grade coffee producing countries.
 We believe the quality and the flavours are there, and we want to share these successes with the world.